Alby1SKID/Alby1SKID/README.md

 - 👀 I’m interested in Ogfn
-- 🌱 I’m currently learning JavaScript and TypeScript
+- 🌱 I’m currently learning JavaScript and c++
 - 📫 You can reach me on my discord (Albykick2)
-- 😄 Pronouns: He/Him
+- Also im a skid